 The balance of the tax consists of tax paid with respect to commercial and utility usage of non highway-use diesel fuel and residual fuel oils (Nos.
-4, 5 and 6 oils) and kero-jet fuel.
-The forecast anticipates that total tax collections from these fuels will remain flat in FY 2013.
-The estimated receipts include \$17 million in FY 2013 from the carrier tax.
+4, 5 and 6 oils) and aviation fuel.
+The forecast anticipates that total tax collections from these fuels will remain flat in FY 2014.
+The estimated receipts include \$21.0 million in FY 2014 from the carrier tax.

 Legislation adopted with the FY 2007 Enacted Budget provided a partial or full exemption for alternative fuels from the PBT.
 Legislation adopted with the FY 2012 Enacted Budget extended the exemption until September 2012.
 Legislation adopted with the FY 2013 Enacted Budget extends the exemption until September 2014.
-The financial impact to the Dedicated Highway and Bridge Trust Fund is minimal.